 Many organizations want to be known as the best at what they do.
-They want their brand to stand on its own without any explanation.
+They want their brand to stand on its own without any explanation, and they want their brand identity to align with their brand image.
 Think, Coca-Cola, Jaguar, Tesla, Google, Apple, Chipotle, etc.

-So, what system can large companies put in place to secure their brand’s integrity?
+So, what system can large companies put in place to secure their brand’s integrity and ensure protection?
 I have an idea:

 Marketing Asset Management

 Marketing Asset Management (MAM): The use of a central repository to customize, organize, and distribute finished sales and marketing content to both offline and online channels.
 Includes workflows, dynamic and locked content, integrations, security controls, and measurement.

 Without a marketing asset management platform, it is easy to have digital files residing in an unmanaged state.
 Content can be scattered across the organization in local computers, external devices, and/or messy network drives.

 Here are some warning signs that can lead to potential liabilities:

 - Content is being put in inconsistent and/or unsafe locations

 - There is no brand management software in place to manage compliance and regulatory updates

 - Employees in Sales or other departments cannot locate previously created assets and intellectual property